-Unfortunately, those that have more severe orthodontic issues may not be eligible for treatment with clear aligners like PlusDent or Straight My Teeth.
-But, don't worry, you may still be eligible for Invisalign aligners as they can treat up to 90% of orthodontic cases including some more severe cases.
+Unfortunately, those that have more severe orthodontic issues may not be eligible for treatment with clear aligners like PlusDent.
+But, don't worry, you may still be eligible for Invisalign aligners as they are capable of treating cases ranging from mild to moderate, and even some severe orthodontic conditions.

 NCBI.
 Efficient Design of a Clear Aligner Attachment to Induce Bodily Tooth Movement in Orthodontic Treatment Using Finite Element Analysis.
 Consulted 19th October 2021.

 Dental Aligners Magazine.
 Straumann Group to acquire Berlin clear aligner manufacturer PlusDental.
 Consulted 28th July 2022.

 Prices stated are indicative only and are based on publicised treatment prices at dental clinics across the UK.